dkmur/Stats/README.md

 # Stats

-This idiot once had the idea it would be good to analyze statistics in more detail in order to compare different area's, devices and measure the effect of parameter changes in order to properly tune the setup as well as creating the ability to evaluate functionality like PrioQ.
+This idiot once had the idea it would be good to analyze statistics in more detail in order to compare different area's, devices and measure the effect of parameter changes in order to properly tune the setup as well as creating the ability to evaluate functionality like PrioQ and nearby scanning.

 Available data:
 - interval period of 15, 60, 1440 and 10080 minutes